-- 1. All positive results will be reviewed by the college and the Department Head of Nursing. - 2.
+- 1. All positive results will be reviewed by the college and the Academic Faculty Director of Nursing. - 2.
 If the results indicate a positive toxicology screen or if the student refused to screen, the student will be allowed to explain the screening results or refusal to submit to screening. - 3.
-The student will be withdrawn from the program for one year in the event of a positive screen. - 4.
-Permanent dismissal from the program will be warranted for refusal to submit to screening without adequate explanation.
+The student may be withdrawn from the program for one year in the event of a positive screen. - 4.
+Permanent dismissal from the program may be warranted for refusal to submit to screening without adequate explanation.